 Searching for a DIY Detox Face Mask for Acne?

-Quite honestly, there’s a lot of reasons why you might be looking for a detox face mask, acne or not.
-Between all the makeup, skincare, and hair products most of us use and the junk food we occasionally eat…
+Quite honestly, there are many reasons you might be looking for a detox face mask, acne or not.
+Between the makeup, skincare, and hair products most of us use and the junk food we occasionally eat…

 Our skin is bound to become congested and in desperate need of a detoxifying face mask!